mlecauchois/pablonet/README.md

 - Enable SSH
 - Set up WiFi credentials

+You can then power up the Pi with the flashed SD card.

 Next you will need to setup rotation of the screen at boot.
 First note the name of the display by running:
 ```bash
 wlr-randr